-Daily: Chlorine residuals, pH, and temperature

-Semi-Monthly: Bacteria (total coliform)

-Annually: Nitrates

-EPA directed: Inorganic, volatile organic contaminants, synthetic organic contaminants, radioactivity, lead, copper, and arsenic
+Daily Chlorine residuals, pH, and temperature.
+Semi-Monthly Bacteria (total coliform).
+Annually Nitrates.
+EPA directed Inorganic, volatile organic contaminants, (three year cycle) synthetic organic contaminants, radioactivity, lead, copper and Arsenic.

-(three year cycle)

 All new construction and repair work performed on the water system infrastructure is treated with chlorine.
 The water is tested for water purity, by a state approved laboratory, prior to these facilities providing water to you the consumer.